Going to hell in a handbasket

 It isn't at all obvious why 'handbasket' was chosen as the preferred vehicle to convey people to hell.
 One theory on the origin of the phrase is that derives from the use of handbaskets in the guillotining method of capital punishment.
 If Hollywood films are to be believed, the decapitated heads were caught in baskets - the casualty presumably going straight to hell, without passing Go.
 That's a nice theory but fails a pretty basic test - guillotines were invented in the 18th century and the phrase dates from the 17th.

 Oh, this oppressor [that is, one who was wealthy but gave little to the church] must needs go to heaven!
 What shall hinder him?
 But it will be, as the byword is, in a wheelbarrow: the fiends, and not the angels, will take hold on him.

 'Going to hell in a handbasket' seems to be just a colourful version of 'going to hell', in the same sense as 'going to the dogs'.
 'In a handbasket' is an alliterative intensifier which gives the expression a catchy ring.
 There doesn't appear to be any particular significance to 'handbasket' apart from the alliteration - any other conveyance beginning with 'H' would have done just as well.
 The similar earlier phrases 'hell in a basket' and 'hell in a wheelbarrow', not having the same catchiness, have now disappeared from common use.
-Let's launch 'going to hell in a hovercraft' and see if that flies, so to speak.
+Let's launch 'going to hell in a hovercraft' and see if that flies.

-'Hell in a handcart' is found in print before 'hell in a handbasket'.
-The earliest citation I can find for that is in Elbridge Paige's book of Short Patent Sermons, 1841:
+The earliest citation of 'Hell in a handcart' that I can find for that is in Elbridge Paige's book of Short Patent Sermons, 1841:

 [Those people] who would rather ride to hell in a hand-cart than walk to heaven supported by the staff of industry.